BobDeng1974/goapigateway/README.md

 ```

-## We are sending in a single request fields and value of a form and a file to upload
+## In a single request we send form fields and an upload file

 The Amazon Gateway Api unfortunately does not accept --form for only binary file uploads then it will
 not work using the upload to Amazon.